Edwina Currie: Early life

-Currie studied Philosophy, politics and economics at St Anne's College, Oxford, where she was taught by Gabriele Taylor.
+Currie studied philosophy, politics and economics at St Anne's College, Oxford, where she was taught by Gabriele Taylor.
 Subsequently, she gained an MA in economic history from the London School of Economics.

 Political career

 From 1975 until 1986, she was a Birmingham City Councillor for Northfield.
 In 1983, she stood for parliament as a Conservative Party candidate, and was elected as the member for South Derbyshire.
 Frequently outspoken, she was described as "a virtually permanent fixture on the nation's TV screen saying something outrageous about just about anything" and "the most outspoken and sexually interested woman of her political generation."

 In September 1986, she became a Junior Health Minister.
-Among her comments over the next two years were—despite her not being religious—that "good Christian people" don't get AIDS, that old people who could not afford their heating bills should wrap up warm in winter and that northerners die of "ignorance and chips".
+Among her comments over the next two years were that "Good Christian people who would not dream of misbehaving will not catch AIDS", that elderly people should wrap up warm in winter and that northerners die of "ignorance and chips".